swimmingHaribo/Android-Achievement-Tracker/docs/README.md

 - Works on 5", 6", 10" sized screens
 - Kids friendly
 - Created on GitLab, so there are not many commits here
+- Application mode is set to portrait mode only

 ## Installation